openbotai/awesome-ai-agents/readpaper/README.md

 - ToolChain*: Efficient Action Space Navigation in Large Language Models with A* Search
 - TaskWeaver: A Code-First Agent Framework

+第十四周
+- Pearl: A Production-ready Reinforcement Learning Agent
+- Generative agent-based modeling with actions grounded in physical, social, or digital space using Concordia

 ## 更多资源：

 - [LLM-based Autonomous Agent](https://abyssinian-molybdenum-f76.notion.site/237e9f7515d543c0922c74f4c3012a77?v=0a309e53d6454afcbe7a5a7e169be0f9)
 - [Awesome-Papers-Autonomous-Agent](https://github.com/lafmdp/Awesome-Papers-Autonomous-Agent)

 #### 观点